crowdbotics/modules/react-native/user-profile/README.md

 );
 ```

-You should add the `userReducer: userReducer` after the authReducer, and it should then look like this:
+You should add the `userProfile: userReducer` after the authReducer, and it should then look like this:

 ```js
 const store = createStore(